magicalpanda/MagicalRecord/Docs/Logging.md

 Logging can be configured by calling `[MagicalRecord setLoggingLevel:…];` using one of the predefined logging levels:

 - **MagicalRecordLogLevelOff**: Don't log anything
-- **MagicalRecordLoggingLevelFatal**: Log all fatal messages
-- **MagicalRecordLoggingLevelError**: Log all errors and fatal messages
+- **MagicalRecordLoggingLevelError**: Log all errors
-- **MagicalRecordLoggingLevelWarn**: Log warnings, errors and fatal messages
+- **MagicalRecordLoggingLevelWarn**: Log warnings and errors
 - **MagicalRecordLoggingLevelInfo**: Log informative, warning and error messages
+- **MagicalRecordLoggingLevelDebug**: Log all debug, informative, warning and error messages
 - **MagicalRecordLoggingLevelVerbose**: Log verbose diagnostic, informative, warning and error messages

 The logging level defaults to `MagicalRecordLoggingLevelWarn`.